codeSapience/currencyConverter/README.md

 # currencyConverter
 # by Akintade BRITTO

-Currency conversion web app as an ALC personal project.
+Currency conversion (static) web app as an ALC personal project.